floooh/floooh.github.io/_drafts/2023-10-23-sokol-webgpu.md

 - non-filtering
 - comparison

-Only some combinations of those are valid (not sure if I got that 100% right though, the WebGPU spec is a bit opaque there):
+Only some combinations of those are valid (not sure if I got that 100% right, the WebGPU spec is a bit opaque there):

-- float => filtering, non-filtering
+- texture: float => sampler: filtering, non-filtering
-- unfilterable-float => non-filtering (there's a WebGPU extension to relax this though)
+- texture: unfilterable-float => sampler: non-filtering (there's a WebGPU extension to relax this though)
-- sint, uint => non-filtering
+- texture: sint, uint => sampler: non-filtering
-- depth => comparison, non-filtering
+- texture: depth => sampler: comparison, non-filtering

 There's a specific problem with unfilterable-float/nonfiltering texture/sampler combos though: